The Highest Paying Career for a Clinical Psychology Degree

 The American Psychological Association last completed a salary survey of its members in 2009 and reports that at the time, clinical psychologists earned a median salary of $87,015.
-Clinical psychologists earned an average annual salary of $72,220 in 2012, according to the U.S. Bureau of Labor Statistics.
+Clinical psychologists earned an average annual salary of $89,290 in 2020, according to the U.S. Bureau of Labor Statistics.
 The BLS groups clinical psychologists with counseling and school psychologists, so the reported salary includes data from all three specialties.
-Indeed.com reports the average salary of clinical psychologists was $69,000 as of December 2013.
-The BLS projects a 22 percent growth rate for clinical psychologists through 2020, faster than the average for all occupations.
+The BLS projects a 8 percent growth rate for clinical psychologists through 2030, about average for all occupations.

 Job Setting and Industry

 Job setting and industry affected salaries for clinical psychologists in 2020, according to the BLS.
 Clinical psychologists in several settings earned more than the average for the group.
 Psychiatric and substance abuse hospitals, for example, paid $74,960, and state government paid $76,390.
 Although only 30 psychologists reported working in the area of continuing care retirement communities and assisted living facilities for the elderly, they earned an average annual salary of $92,550.
 Non-clinical work settings and industries provided the highest wages in 2012.
 Clinical psychologists in scientific research and development services earned $83,960, those in employment services made $94,290 and those who worked in business schools and computer and management training -- another small group of 30 individuals -- took home $100,310.